getreu/tp-note/doc/source/tp-note--manpage.md

 When you configure _Tp-Note_ to work with your text editor, make sure, that your text editor does not fork!
-You can check this when you launch the text editor from the command-line: if the prompt returns immediately, then it forks the process.
+You can check this when you launch the text editor from the command line: if the prompt returns immediately, then it forks the process.
 Everything is OK when the prompt only comes back at the moment when the text editor is closed.
 Many text editors provide an option not to fork: for example the _VScode_-editor can be launched with the